scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Soylent for breakfast after a gym session, then soylent for lunch.
 For dinner I ate some leftovers I brought back from traveling.

+### Day 387

+Soylent for lunch and then had a work party dinner, so dinner was random tasty things and some pasta and pork.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/